Arshan Military Uniform

 Hats & Covers

 While the Arshan military does not have specific requirements to wear or not wear hats and covers with the military uniforms, such accessories are allowed.
 Typically, these are in the form of berets that represent membership with a specific division, unit, branch, fleet, or other military sub-organization within the Federation.
 Specific Arshan regulation states that "While uniform covers are universally optional, a personnel's superior commander may declare specific covers mandatory or banned with certain uniforms."
-As a common example, a squad commander may decide to require his squad wear their unit's berets with their service dress uniforms.
+As a common example, a squad commander may decide to require his squad to wear their unit's berets with their service dress uniforms.

-The United Arshan Federation fields various uniforms intended for specific uses or functions.
+The Arshanov Federation fields various uniforms intended for specific uses or functions.
 The four most common of these uniforms are the Service Dress (SDU), General Duty (GDU), Utility Duty (UDU), and Combat Duty (CDU) uniforms.
 Generally, all personnel are issued a Service Dress and General Duty uniform, with other uniform variants also being issues if that person’s duties require them.

 Service Dress Uniform SDU